Pl0the/cmpm-121-f25-d3-autmendo/PLAN.md

 - [x] allow player to pick up tokens and display them
 - [x] implement crafting tokens
 - [x] cleanup and finish with D3.a

+## D3.b Globe-spanning Gameplay

+### D3.b Steps

+- [x] Add player movement and update UI accordingly
+- [ ] Create new data type for modeling grid cells
+- [ ] Spawn only nearby cells, and make them visible to the end of the map
+- [ ] implement grid anchor and genrate grids infinitely
+- [ ] add memoryless cells for the tokens value
+- [ ] make an end game state foir the game
+- [ ] allow the player to scroll map without moving charcter and see cells as they move
+- [ ] final polish and cleanup with D3.b